Miles Malleson: Biography

 In September 1914, he enlisted in the Army, and was sent to Malta, but was invalided home and discharged in January 1915.
 In late 1915, Malleson met Clifford Allen, who converted Malleson to pacifism and socialism.
 Malleson subsequently became a member of the peace organisation, the No-Conscription Fellowship.
-By June 1916 he was writing in support of conscientious objectors.
-Malleson wrote two anti-war plays, "D" Company and Black 'Ell.
+By June 1916, he was writing in support of conscientious objectors.
+Malleson wrote two anti-war plays, "D" Company and Black 'Ell, the latter refused for performance in 1916 and only produced in the UK nine years later.
 When the plays were published in book form in 1916, copies were seized from the printers by the police, who described them as "a deliberate calumny on the British soldier".

 Malleson was a supporter of the Bolshevik revolution and a founder member of the socialist 1917 Club in Soho.
 Another play of Malleson's, Paddly Pools, (a children's play with a socialist message) was frequently performed by British amateur dramatic groups in the period after World War I.

 In the 1920s, Malleson became director of the Arts Guild of the Independent Labour Party.
-In this capacity Malleson helped establish amateur dramatics companies across Britain.
+In this capacity, Malleson helped establish amateur dramatics companies across Britain.
 The Arts Guild also helped stage plays by George Bernard Shaw, John Galsworthy and Laurence Housman, as well as Malleson's own work.
 His 1934 play Six Men of Dorset (written with Harvey Brooks), about the Tolpuddle Martyrs, was later performed by local theatre groups under the guidance of the Left Book Club Theatre Guild.